 AHAHAHAAH TRUMP 2016.
 Sucks nerds.
 See your candidate in jail!

 Trump is a racist, homofobic [sic], sexist, corrupt, narcisistic bigot.
 He’s literaly [sic] Hitler, but worse.

-“I’m not gonna lie, I blocked people on Facebook after election day,” admitted Sophia Khoury, a liberal student at Wellesley College, Hillary Clinton’s alma mater. “[My best friend] voted for Trump and posted way too much about it, I don’t even know if I can bear to see her again.”
+Sophia Khoury, a liberal student at Hillary Clinton’s Alma mater, blocked her best friend virtually and emotionally after viewing her friend’s candidate endorsements on Facebook.
+“She voted for Trump and posted way too much about it, I don’t even know if I can bear to see her again,” shared Sophia.